 To commit a chaincode on a channel, go to the “Channels” tab and open the specific channel to commit the chaincode.
-Under the “Chaincodes” section, there is a button labeled “Commit chaincode.”
-Select a peer and the chaincode from the dropdown menu, and click the “Save” button.
+Under the “Channel Actions” section, there is an option labeled “Commit chaincode.”
+Select the chaincode from the dropdown menu and the peer where it is installed, and click the “Submit” button.

-You can upgrade a chaincode using the same Hyperledger Fabric lifecycle process as you used to install and start the chaincode.
+You can upgrade a chaincode using the same Hyperledger Fabric lifecycle process as you used to install and start the chainocode.
 You can upgrade the chaincode binaries or only update the chaincode policies.

 Follow these steps to upgrade a chaincode.